 Career opportunities include auto body shop technician/paint technician, auto body estimator, shop manager, detail shop, sales representative and insurance adjuster.

-We have articulation agreements with Ohio Technical College, SUNY Alfred, SUNY Morrisville and Lincoln Technical Institute.
+We have articulation agreements with Ohio Technical College, Alfred State University, SUNY Morrisville and the Lincoln Technical Institute.
 Students can earn 10-hour safety card issued by Occupational Safety and Health Administration (OSHA).

-Teacher at the Charles H. Bohlen Jr. Technical Center:
+Instructor at the Charles H. Bohlen, Jr. Technical Center:

 Ken Kellogg firstname.lastname@example.org